 Over the last year, Disney has been building a new pedestrian walkway from the Grand Floridian Resort and Spa over to Disney’s Magic Kingdom Park which will allow guests to easily walk back and forth between the two locations.

-In this post we are going to explain about the new walkway Disney is building from the Grand Floridian Resort to the Magic Kingdom and share construction updates as the project progresses.
-Keep checking for new updates.
+(UPDATED 11/20/20): In this post, we are going to explain everything about the new walkway that goes from the Grand Floridian Resort to the Magic Kingdom and share construction updates as the project progresses.

 This has been a request from guests for many years and something that Disney has been in discussion for a long time.
-There have been some logistical problems regarding the waterways, and guest safety since proposed, but now it finally looks like it’s happening.
+There have been some logistical problems regarding the waterways, and guest safety since proposed, but it’s finally built.

-In my opinion adding a pedestrian pathway over to the Magic Kingdom would be a great move and something many guests would benefit from.
 While I do love riding the monorail, the lines at times can be really long or sometimes you just want to go for a nice walk instead.
-And because of the close proximity it makes total sense.
+And because of the close proximity, it makes total sense.

-Since the permits came out about a walking path connecting the Grand Floridian Resort to Disney’s Magic Kingdom, the construction has gotten underway and it looks like they are making some nice progress on the site.
+Since the permits came out about a walking path connecting the Grand Floridian Resort to Disney’s Magic Kingdom, the construction has gotten underway and they are making some nice progress on the site.